VictorSuarezL/vsslledo/content/post/getting-started.md

 +++
-title = "Academic: the website designer for Hugo"
+title = "Academic Hugo Theme, GitHub and Blogdown"

 date = 2016-04-20
 lastmod = 2018-01-13
 draft = false

 tags = ["academic"]
-summary = "Create a beautifully simple website or blog in under 10 minutes."
+summary = "This blog is proudly powered by Acedemic, GitHub and Blogdown.
+This post is to thank all of them."

 [header]
 image = "headers/getting-started.png"